Last updated: 11th August 2020

 But rates are also affected by the length of your fixed rate period.
 A two-year fix with a 75% LTV, for example, could cost half a percent less in interest than a three-year fix.

 Variable and tracker mortgages don't give you fixed monthly payments.
 The lender can change the amount of your monthly repayment.
 Tracker mortgages, for example, track the Bank of England base rate.
 When the base rate rises, your lender reacts, and your repayments can go up.
+However, it can also go the other way with monthly payments reducing when the base rate falls.

 Interest-only mortgages cost less each month than repayment mortgages because you don't actually pay down the loan, only the interest on the loan.
 You pay the loan off at the end of the mortgage term instead.
 It's relatively difficult to get an interest-only mortgage these days, unless it's a buy to let mortgage on a property you're going to rent out.